hoyiwan/fastfocal/README.md

 ## Installation

-Once accepted on CRAN, you will be able to install the stable release with:
+You can install the stable version via CRAN:

 ```r
 install.packages("fastfocal")
 ```

-Until then, you can install the development version from GitHub:
+You can install the development version from GitHub:

 ```r
 # install.packages("remotes")